joematthews/pomo-notes/README.md

 Install the [Prettier extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and use [the VSCode editor](https://code.visualstudio.com/) for making edits to the markdown file.
 This project is set up to automatically format the Markdown files on save.
 Also, files will save automatically after 3 seconds.

-The contents of the `notes/` directory is ignored in the [.gitignore](./.gitignore) file.
-Therefore all notes will not be pushed with git.
+The contents of the `notes/` directory is ignored in the [.gitignore](./.gitignore) file, but the files are still searchable within VSCode.
 This is intentional.
 If you need to back up your notes please consider a file sync solution (like rsync) or zip up the notes directory.

 ## Contributions to the Project